KanikaMaheshwari1112/OpenCV--image-editor-app/README.md

-# OpenCV--pencil-sketch-from-image
+# OpenCV-sketch-from-image
-Converting an image to its pencil sketch using OpenCV.
+Converting an image to its pencil, watercolor sketch and blur effect using OpenCV.

 Deployed using Streamlit.
 Link- https://kanikamaheshwari1112-opencv--image-editor-app-streamlit-au6ixl.streamlit.app/